 If you're wondering what to pack for your first cruise, Cruise Critic has put together a packing list of five things we'd never set sail without.

 Only like Coke products?
 Can't go a day without your Diet Dr. Pepper?
-Soda choices onboard most cruise lines are limited to just a handful of varieties (regular, diet, lemon [like Sprite or 7-Up], ginger ale and maybe one or two others), so if you've really got to have your favorite flavor or brand, you'll want to bring your own.
+Most cruise lines carry a limited variety of sodas (regular, diet, lemon/lime, ginger ale and maybe one or two others), so if you've got to have your favorite flavor or brand, you'll want to bring your own.
 Cost is an issue too, with the cost per can of soda or bottle of water on a cruise ship significantly higher than on land.
-Virtually every cruise line lets passengers bring their own soda and water onboard.
-Limits vary by cruise line, so check with your travel agent or the cruise line directly before you sail.
+Some cruise lines let passengers bring their own soda and water onboard.
+Limits vary by line, so check before you sail.
 Bring them on in a

-With the exception of only the absolute newest cruise ships (we're talking those that debuted in 2014 or later), cruise ship cabins are notorious for not having enough outlet space for all the gadgets and gizmos most cruisers carry with them.
+With the exception of only the newest cruise ships (we're talking those that debuted in 2014 or later), cruise ship cabins are notorious for not having enough outlet space for all the gadgets and gizmos most cruisers carry with them.
 The most obvious quick fix is to bring a power strip onboard, but first time cruise passengers need to be aware that cruise lines are incredibly wary about overloading shipboard circuits and have strict rules about what types of power strips may be brought onboard.
 First rule of thumb, no power surge protected strips may be carried on.
-Second, keep your power strip small; it should provide only one or two extra outlets for plugging into, not four or five.
+Second, keep your power strip small; you don't want it to take up your entire vanity.
+(We like this doughnut-shaped one.)
 You might also consider bringing a portable, external charger.
 You can charge it at the same time you charge your laptop via a USB cable and can then use the external charger later, if needed, for your cell phone or iPod.